 You can become immune to ransomware viruses by using backup storages.
 Simply upload valuable information in these utilities.
 As a result, you won’t have to worry about data-encrypting viruses like qkG ransomware.

 To protect yourself from malware, we think you must have an anti-malware program.
-Reimage repair tool is easy-to-use, efficient and quick.
+Spyhunter repair tool is easy-to-use, efficient and quick.
 It will help you run regular scans and find out the truth about the health of your operating system.

 - qkG virus explained: hidden macros, encryption of Word files, self-replication and many other details